-I’m editor and co-presenter of Cork’s leading daily talk show, the 96fm Opinion Line.
+I’m editor (and sometimes presenter) of Cork’s leading daily talk show, the 96fm Opinion Line.

 I appear regularly on RTE Today and have featured as a regular guest on Newstalk Breakfast, Tonight with Vincent Browne and RTE Morning Edition.

 I’ve hosted corporate events for IBEC, Ulster Bank, the Insurance Institute of Ireland, Network Ireland and the Tax Institute of Ireland, and in the charity and community sector have worked with Social Entrepreneurs Ireland, the Simon Communities of Ireland and the Mercy Hospital Foundation.